Updated: Jan 9, 2021

 Immediately, I wondered whether she would consider speaking at a CWBA event.
 I called her chambers and spoke to one of her law clerks, who, after a few back-and-forths, informed me she could do it.

-CWBA directors and staff quickly organized a Saturday reception at the Denver Athletic Club, including a lecture by Justice Ginsburg, and a presentation to her of the organization’s highest honor, the Mary Florence Lathrop Award, named for the first woman to open a law practice in Denver.
+CWBA directors and staff quickly organized a Saturday reception at the Denver Athletic Club, including a lecture by Justice Ginsburg, and a presentation to her of the organization’s highest honor, the Mary Lathrop Trailblazer Award, named for the first woman to open a law practice in Denver.
 I had the honor of presiding over the occasion on Saturday, January 25, 2003.
 More than 500 guests attended the reception.
 Security was a major concern.
 Whenever Supreme Court justices travel, they are accompanied by federal marshals.
 This night was no different, with several marshals accompanying Justice Ginsburg, all dressed in business suits, looking and acting very professionally.

 One of their initial concerns was entrances to the reception hall.
 They said that the entrance located behind the speakers’ platform would have to remain locked.
 We explained that particular entrance was the only one in which food could be easily moved into the hall.
 Fortunately for our hungry guests, the marshals relented.